-In addition to the ground itself, three other potent sources of negative ions include the air your breathe when you are walking next to moving water such as waterfalls or the ocean the gases released by plants and trees and sunlight (even through the clouds)—so a walk outdoors on the beach or in a forest is actually a perfect recovery tactic.
+In addition to the ground itself, a couple of other potent sources of negative ions include the air you breathe when you are walking next to moving water such as waterfalls or the ocean and the gases released by plants and trees and sunlight (even through the clouds)—so a walk outdoors on the beach or in a forest is actually a perfect recovery tactic.

-In a recent BenGreenfieldFitness podcast, I even talked about special sandals I wear called “EarthRunners”, which are equipped with carbon lacing and carbon plugs built into the bottom of the sandal.
+There are even special sandals I wear called “EarthRunners,” which are equipped with carbon lacing and carbon plugs built into the bottom of the sandal.
 Unlike rubber-soled shoes or sandals, this type of grounding footwear conducts negative ions from surfaces like sand, concrete, grass, roads, blacktop, etc. and straight up into your feet, while still allowing you to walk around shod (e.g. not looking like a hippie barefoot caveman).

 In addition to these 10-15 minutes of body care that always include some component of fascial “mashing” and mobility work, when I'm at home, at least once per week, I complete an entire metabolic mobility routine for 45-60 minutes, usually on a Wednesday morning, and often for a bonus weekend session.
 The video here shows exactly what I do.